Niladri962/Splashs/README.md

 Creating a new Android project in Android Studio.
 Setting up the project structure and dependencies.
 Initializing a GitHub repository for the project.

+3. Designing the Splash Screen Layout:

+Creating the layout XML file for the splash screen.
+Adding necessary resources (images, colors, etc.) to the project.
+Styling the splash screen layout for a visually appealing presentation.